-By programming the configuration bit, PBADEN, RB4:RB0 will alternatively be configured as digital inputs on POR.
+By programming the Configuration bit, PBADEN, RB4:RB0 will alternatively be configured as digital inputs on POR.

-Four of the PORTB pins (RB7:RB4) have an interrupton-change feature.
-Only pins configured as inputs can cause this interrupt to occur (i.e., any RB7:RB4 pin configured as an output is excluded from the interrupton-change comparison).
+Four of the PORTB pins (RB7:RB4) have an interrupt-on-change feature, also known as a Keyboard Interrupt (KBI3:KBI0).
+Only pins configured as inputs can cause this interrupt to occur (i.e., any RB7:RB4 pin configured as an output is excluded from the interrupt-on-change comparison).
 The input pins (of RB7:RB4) are compared with the old value latched on the last read of PORTB.
 The "mismatch" outputs of RB7:RB4 are ORed together to generate the RB Port Change Interrupt with Flag bit, RBIF (INTCON<0>).